 in Oceanwood, Maine

-Unfortunately, due to the impact that COVID-19 has had on us, we're currently unable to host a July Retreat in 2021.
-However, we are hopeful that things could improve by next summer.
-We're asking all who might be interested in attending this Retreat to complete this wait-list form so we may keep you informed should we be able to confirm it.
+Unfortunately, due to the impact that COVID-19 has had on us, we're unable to host Retreats in 2021.
+However, we are hopeful that things could improve in the future.
+We're asking all who might be interested in attending our Retreats to complete this wait-list form so we may keep you informed of future Retreats.

 Your Registration to This All-Inclusive Camp Covers:

 – Food (3 Meals a Day) while at retreat prepared by our Personal Oceanwood Chef